KatNykiel/docs/markdown/git_repository.md

 # Creating a git repository

-One of the first things to do after installing Atom would be set up your workspace.

-Atom uses **projects** to manage different workspaces.
-For example, you might have a project for [Bell](https://www.rcac.purdue.edu/compute/bell), another for [nanoHUB](https://nanohub.org/), and another for local runs.

-## Creating a project
-TODO: setting up Atom project from scratch (do a clean install) Is it better to use git locally or on cluster?
-See if cluster is even an option

-## Setting up a Git Repository
 If you've never used Git before, it's a tool used for version control.
 Instead of only saving the most recent version of each file, Git can track its history.

 ```{attention} Why go through the hassle of Git?